ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ## Creating your database
 {: #create-database}

-1. Create your database deployment.

-   This process creates a standard database instance in the service you specify that incurs additional charges in your selected plan.
+This process creates a standard database instance in the service you specify that may incur additional charges in your selected plan.
 {: note}

 1. Before creating your database instance, you must target a resource group, using the following command: